 The Haagerup Property (also known as Gromov's a-T-menability) is a strong negation of Property (T) in the sense that every lcsc group which enjoys both Property (T) and the Haagerup Property is compact.
 In analogy with Property (T) (or rather Property (FH)), we can define a number of variants of this property as follows.

 Let $G$ be a lcsc group with left-admissible metric $d$, and let $A$ be a subset.
-We say that an affine $L^p$-action $\rho=(\pi, b)$ of $G$ on $E$ is \emph{metrically $A$-proper} if for every $C > 0$ and some (hence any) $v \in E$ the set $\{g \in A \mid \|\rho(g).v\|\leq C \}$ is relatively compact.
-Choosing $v = 0$ this is equivalent to $b$ being an \emph{$A$-proper cocycle}, i.e.\ pre-compactness of the sets $\{g \in A\mid \|b(g)\|\leq C\}$ for all $C > 0$.
+We say that an affine action $\rho=(\pi, b)$ of $G$ on a Banach space $E$ is \emph{metrically $A$-proper} if for every $C > 0$ and some (hence any) $v \in E$ the set $\{g \in A \mid \|\rho(g).v\|\leq C \}$ is relatively compact.
+Choosing $v = 0$ this is equivalent to $b$ being an \emph{$A$-proper cocycle}, i.e., pre-compactness of the sets $\{g \in A\mid \|b(g)\|\leq C\}$ for all $C > 0$.